-- Gains and losses on financial instruments include the following items: - Realized and unrealized gains and losses in the statement of comprehensive income arising on all financial assets and liabilities which are held at fair value through profit
+Gains and losses on financial instruments include the following items:

-- Gains and losses on financial assets or liabilities carried at cost. - Gains and losses on debt instruments without active markets. - · Foreign exchange gains and losses. - Gross income: same as 1.1.3.
+- Realized and unrealized gains and losses in the statement of comprehensive income arising on all financial assets and liabilities which are held at fair value through profit or loss, available for sale, and held to maturity. - Gains and losses on financial assets or liabilities carried at cost. - Gains and losses on debt instruments without active markets. - Foreign exchange gains and losses. - Gross income: same as 1.1.3.